mispankantal123-maker/TradingSage/replit.md

 - **✅ REAL MONEY READY**: Simplified but robust approach for live trading
 - **✅ START_TRADING SIMPLIFIED**: Replaced complex validation with bot3.py minimal approach
 - **✅ NO MORE FREEZE ON START**: Removed all blocking validations that caused GUI freeze
+- **✅ RADICAL FREEZE FIX**: Replaced async threading with direct call approach like bot3.py
+- **✅ INDICATOR PROTECTION**: Added timeout protection and fallback values for all indicators
+- **✅ GUI IMMEDIATE RESPONSE**: Direct call prevents any blocking in GUI thread

 ## System Architecture